Electrical resistivity and conductivity: Semiconductors

 In general, intrinsic semiconductor resistivity decreases with increasing temperature.
 The electrons are bumped to the conduction energy band by thermal energy, where they flow freely, and in doing so leave behind holes in the valence band, which also flow freely.
-The electric resistance of a typical intrinsic (non doped) semiconductor decreases exponentially with temperature:
+The electric resistance of a typical intrinsic (non doped) semiconductor decreases exponentially with temperature following an Arrhenius model:

 An even better approximation of the temperature dependence of the resistivity of a semiconductor is given by the Steinhart–Hart equation:

 where A, B and C are the so-called Steinhart–Hart coefficients.

 This equation is used to calibrate thermistors.

 Extrinsic (doped) semiconductors have a far more complicated temperature profile.
 As temperature increases starting from absolute zero they first decrease steeply in resistance as the carriers leave the donors or acceptors.
 After most of the donors or acceptors have lost their carriers, the resistance starts to increase again slightly due to the reducing mobility of carriers (much as in a metal).
 At higher temperatures, they behave like intrinsic semiconductors as the carriers from the donors/acceptors become insignificant compared to the thermally generated carriers.